adialgo007/razorPayIntegration/README.md

   The above configurations are for timeouts and number of connections to a host and total number of connections that can be opened from the connection pool.

-2. To create an order, call the create order API of razor pay with the required params and using the rest template configured in 1st.
+2. To create an order, call the create order API of razor pay with the required params using the rest template configured in 1st.
 All the request params should be validated before calling the API like amount is > 0, currency ISO code is valid etc. During the call to razor pay API, following cases may arise:

 i.
 We got some valid response from razor pay i.e without any exception.